-There are limited circumstances in which the Title IX Coordinator may not grant a Request for Limited Action because of the University's commitment to providing a safe and non-discriminatory learning, living, and working environment free from Prohibited Conduct.
-For example, if the University has credible information that the Respondent has committed one or more other acts of Prohibited Conduct, then the balance of factors might compel the University to investigate the allegation, and, if appropriate, pursue disciplinary action in a manner that may make known the Complainant's identity to the Respondent.
+There are limited circumstances in which the Title IX Coordinator may determine that the University must continue with an investigation without the Complainant's participation or assent, because of the

-When evaluating a Request for Limited Action, the Title IX Coordinator will consider a range of factors, including, without limitation, the following factors:
+University's commitment to providing a safe and non-discriminatory learning, living, and working environment free from Prohibited Conduct.
+These limited circumstances are referred to as University-Initiated Investigations.
+For example, if the University has credible information that the Respondent is alleged to have committed one or more other acts of Prohibited Conduct, then the balance of factors might compel the University to investigate the allegation, and, if appropriate, pursue disciplinary action.

-- The risk that the Respondent will commit additional acts of Prohibited Conduct, such as: - Whether there have been other reports of Prohibited Conduct or other relevant misconduct concerning the same Respondent, whether or not the incidents occurred while the Respondent was a University student or employee;
+When evaluating whether the University must conduct a University-initiated investigation, the Title IX Coordinator will consider a range of factors, including, without limitation, the following factors:

-- Whether the Respondent threatened further Prohibited Conduct or other misconduct against the Complainant or others; and - Whether the Prohibited Conduct was committed by multiple perpetrators; - The nature and scope of the Prohibited Conduct, including whether the Prohibited Conduct was perpetrated with a weapon; - The ages and roles of the Complainant and the Respondent: - Whether the University can pursue the investigation without the participation of the Complainant (e.g., whether there are other available means to obtain relevant evidence of the Prohibited Conduct such as security cameras or physical evidence); - Whether the Complainant's report reveals a pattern of perpetration (e.g., perpetration involving illicit use of drugs or alcohol) at a given location or by a particular group; and - The University's commitment to providing a safe, non-discriminatory environment, including the risk posted to any individual or to the campus community by not proceeding with an investigation.
+- The risk that the Respondent will commit additional acts Prohibited Conduct, such as: - Whether there have been other reports of Prohibited Conduct or other relevant misconduct concerning the same Respondent, - Whether or not the incidents occurred while the Respondent was a University student or employee; - Whether the Respondent threatened further Prohibited Conduct or other misconduct against the Complainant or others; and - o Whether the Prohibited Conduct was committed by multiple perpetrators; - The nature and scope of the Prohibited Conduct, including whether the Prohibited conduct was perpetrated with a weapon; - The ages and roles of the Complainant and the Respondent; - Whether the University can pursue the investigation without the participation of the Complainant (e.g., whether there are other available means to obtain relevant evidence of the Prohibited Conduct such as security cameras or physical evidence); - Whether the Complainant's report reveals a pattern of perpetration (e.g., perpetration involving illicit use of drugs or alcohol) at a given location or by a particular group; - The University's commitment to providing a safe, non-discriminatory environment, including the risk posted to any individual or to the campus community by not proceeding with an investigation; and - Complainant safety.